empulse-gmbh/elasticsearchtest/README.md

 The search by TimeRange works.

-The search geo_distance in location does not work.
+The search geo_distance in location works.